 ‘What about Clint?’
 I say.

 ‘He doesn’t look like a Clint to me,’ says Ellie.
-‘How about Craig?’
+‘How about Axel?’

-Ivan always keeps a firm grip on Craig’s studded leather lead.
-He never lets Craig sniff at the things you imagine a dog might take a fancy to on the verges or at the foot of lampposts.
-There is no doubt about who is pack leader.
-Craig has accepted that sniffing at things is not what a dog is supposed to do, even in the park.
+Ivan always keeps a firm grip on Axel’s studded leather lead.
+He never lets Axel sniff at the things you imagine a dog might take a fancy to on the verges or at the foot of lampposts.
+There is no doubt about who is the pack leader.
+Axel has accepted that sniffing at things is not what a dog is supposed to do.
 If another dog approaches, they both ignore it.
 They carry on walking as if the animal isn’t there.
-Ivan never lets Craig off the lead.
-God knows when Craig gets to do his business.
+Ivan never lets Axel off the lead.
+God knows when Axel gets to do his business.

-Despite the names we have given the pair of them, we still find ourselves referring to them as Dog Walking Man and the dog.
+Despite the names we have given the pair of them, we still refer to them as Dog Walking Man and the dog.
 I’m not sure why this is.
 Perhaps old habits die hard.

-Ellie and I often speculate on the story behind Dog Walking Man and his dog.
-Although they make a tough looking team, we have dismissed our original idea that they could be patrolling the area for a security company.
-Quite simply the places we see them are too random and the area too large.
-Ellie thinks that his treks might be part of an Anger Management Plan.
-I wonder if there might be a more simple explanation, that Dog Walking Man is in training for something.
-He may of course just like walking the dog.
+Ellie and I sometimes speculate on the story behind Dog Walking Man and his dog.
+Although they make a tough-looking team, we have dismissed our original idea that they could be patrolling the area for a security company.
+The places we see them are too random and the area too large.
+Ellie thinks it might be part of Ivan’s Anger Management Plan.
+I wonder if he is in training for an event.
+It may of course be that he just enjoys walking the dog.

 Ellie and I decide to drive down to the coast.
 It is thirty-seven miles as the crow flies to the little seaside town.
 We park the car on Marine Parade by Tropicana and put on our sun cream.
 We can smell the sea.
 Gulls are circling overhead.
 We watch them as they home in on a man sitting on the sea wall eating a pasty from its paper bag.
 His partner spots the danger and tries to warn him.
-One of the gulls swoops.
+One gull swoops.
 The man ducks.
-All of a sudden our attention is drawn away by the sight of Dog Walking Man, stepping out at his familiar steady pace, bull terrier by his side, It is a hot June day but Dog Walking Man still has on his white zip-up jacket and his trademark black Adidas pants.
+Suddenly our attention is drawn away by the sight of Dog Walking Man, stepping out at his familiar steady pace, bull terrier by his side.
+It is a hot June day, but Dog Walking Man still has on his white zip-up jacket and his trademark black Adidas pants.
 It is, of course, conceivable that he has a car and has driven the dog down to get a breath of sea air.
-But based on our experience it is just as likely that he has not.
+But, it is just as likely that he has not.
 We have never seen Ivan driving a car.

 The small brown and yellow cat that flies across the front lawn most evenings is a bit of a freak.
-It is new to the neighbourhood.
-Ellie and I think it may belong to the people who have moved into number 42, the ones from out of town.
+Ellie and I think it may belong to the people who have moved into number 42.
 We first noticed the strange cat a couple of weeks ago while we were watching Eggheads.
-By the way it streaked past we thought that it might be chasing another cat, or trying to catch a bird.
+By the way, it streaked past, we thought that it might be chasing another cat, or trying to catch a bird.
 Perhaps it was being chased by a dog.
 It turned out to be none of these.
-It is just the way the crazy animal propels itself from A to B. It doesn’t saunter and stop to look around like other cats, it zips this way and that like grease lightning.
-It is much smaller than the average cat, in fact about the same size as a rabbit, which makes its appearance all the more bizarre.
-It is only a question of time before Ellie gets out Old Possum’s Book of Practical Cats to help with some naming.
+It is just the way the crazy animal propels itself from A to B. It doesn’t saunter and stop to look around like other cats.
+It zips this way and that like grease lightning.
+It is much smaller than the average cat, about the same size as a rabbit, which makes its appearance even more bizarre.
+I fear it is only a question of time before Ellie gets out Old Possum’s Book of Practical Cats to help with some naming.
 When she does, I’m ready with Bennie and Whizzer.

 Are Ellie and I the only ones who saw the spaceship land yesterday?
 We caught sight of it through the mezzanine window.
 We had just watched Only Connect and were on our way up the wooden hills.
-The craft appeared in the western sky in front of the blue mountains.
+The craft appeared in the western sky in front of the blue hills.
 We thought it was a balloon at first.
-As it got closer we could see that it was shaped like a sombrero.
+As it got closer, we could see that it was shaped like a sombrero.
 It floated gently down and landed gracefully on the heath.
 We watched intently for ten minutes.
 No little green men got out.
 It gradually faded until it became invisible.
-We have asked the neighbours but it appears that no one else caught so much as a fleeting glimpse.
-There is nothing about it in The Chronicle, although they do have a feature on Dog Walking Man.
-He has won some sort of national award for his dog walking.
+We have asked the neighbours, but no one else caught so much as a fleeting glimpse.
+There is nothing about it in The Chronicle, although they have a lengthy feature on Dog Walking Man.
+He has won a prestigious national award for his dog walking.